Table of Contents

-Shipping labels may seem like a tiny piece of the ecommerce puzzle, but they are vital to your online store’s success and customer satisfaction.
+Shipping labels may seem like a tiny piece of the ecommerce puzzle, but they are critical to both inbound and outbound logistics and are vital to your online store’s success and customer satisfaction.
 Shipping labels share important information with your supply chain, helping technology and people alike understand the origins and destination of your package.

 This article will cover the information included on a shipping label, how to create shipping labels for self-fulfilled orders, and how a third-party logistics (3PL) provider can help take the hassle out of the shipping process.

 Shipping labels display important information about a package’s destination to a carrier during transportation.
 These labels help describe and specify where the package is going, and in the cases of international shipments, what’s inside a package.